Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Bills stats and trends

-- Buffalo's games this year have hit the over on one of four set point totals (25%).
+- Buffalo's games this season have hit the over on one of four set point totals (25%).

-- This season the Bills put up the same number of points per game that the Chiefs surrender (31.3).
+- The Bills average 33.5 points per game, the same number the Chiefs surrender.

-- Buffalo is 3-0 against the spread and 3-0 overall when the team puts up more than 31.3 points.
+- When Buffalo puts up more than 31.3 points, it is 3-0 against the spread and 3-0 overall.

-- Buffalo is 2-0 against the spread and 2-0 overall when the team churns out more than 437.8 yards.
+- In games that Buffalo churns out over 437.8 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Bills have four turnovers this season, equal to the number of takeaways for the Chiefs.